NicklasHolmberg/ComplexValuedNeuralNetworks/README.md

 # Complex-Valued Neural Networks (CVNNs): Exploring Activation Functions

 ## Overview
 This repository presents an experimental framework for evaluating various complex-valued activation functions when used in a Complex-Valued Neural Network (CVNN).
 It extends TensorFlow support for complex-valued data and includes specialized TensorFlow layers tailored for handling complex numbers.
 Primarily focusing on the MNIST dataset, the framework explores the performance of complex-valued activation functions like ModReLU, Complex Leaky ReLU, Complex tanh, Complex Cardioid, and zReLU.
-The aim is to understand how these functions affect the learning dynamics and performance of networks processing complex-valued data.
+The aim is to understand how these functions influence the learning dynamics and performance of networks processing complex-valued data.

 ## Documentation
 For a detailed background and a mathematical exploration of the principles behind these activation functions when used in a CVNN context, please refer to my exploratory paper published here in this repo: [Navigating_the_Complex_Plane.pdf](https://github.com/NicklasHolmberg/ComplexValuedNeuralNetworks/blob/main/Navigating_the_Complex_Plane.pdf)